Mount Peel

 Mount Peel is a mountain located in South Canterbury, New Zealand.
-It consists of three peaks, Mount Peel (often referred to as Big Mt Peel), Middle Mt Peel (1583 m) and Little Mt Peel/Huatekerekere (1311 m).
-Mt Peel is 1,743 m tall and is owned by the Department of Conservation and Mt Peel Station.
+It consists of three peaks, Mount Peel (often referred to as Big Mount Peel), Middle Mount Peel (1583 m) and Little Mount Peel / Huatekerekere (1311 m).
+Mount Peel is 1,743 m tall and is owned by the Department of Conservation and Mount Peel Station.
 It lies just south of the Rangitata river and is 22 km north-west of Geraldine.

 The Peel Forest Park Scenic Reserve is the largest in the Geraldine area, covering 769 ha around Little Mount Peel / Huatekerekere.

 Etymology

 The nearby forest was named by Francis Jollie, who settled in the area in late 1853.
-Jollie had named the forest after Sir Robert Peel, the British Prime Minister of the United Kingdom who had died in 1850, the year that Canterbury was founded.
+Jollie had named the forest after Robert Peel, the British Prime Minister of the United Kingdom who had died in 1850, the year that Canterbury was founded.
 The mountain and the nearby community of Peel Forest also took Peel's name.

 Access

-Mt Peel and the surrounding Peel Forest contain many well maintained and popular walking tracks.
-There is also a small, less maintained track, heading from Little Mt Peel to Middle Mt Peel and then to Mt Peel.
+Mount Peel and the surrounding Peel Forest contain many well maintained and popular walking tracks.
+There is also a small, less maintained track, heading from Little Mount Peel to Middle Mount Peel and then to Mount Peel.
 Different tracks cater to different climbing abilities, ranging from short 30 minute walks, to full day/overnight tramps.
 Just below the summit of Little Mt Peel/Huatekerekere is the small Tristram Harper Memorial hut.
 Complete with rain water storage, two beds and long drop.
 A trig station is located on top of Little Mt Peel, while a cell tower and communication hut are found at the top of Mt Peel.